Search Court Administration jobs

 Why you'll love this position:

-A position with the Missouri Judiciary provides you the opportunity to work with a variety of exceptional, hardworking people and to gain a valuable and rewarding career.
+A position with the Office of State Courts Administrator provides you the opportunity to work with a variety of exceptional, hardworking people and to gain a valuable and rewarding career.
 It takes many types of talent to advance the mission of the Missouri Judiciary and to keep operations running smoothly.
-Our positions offer competitive benefit programs, growth opportunities and the ability to work with people in your community.
+We have opportunities for individuals seeking meaningful work in providing administrative, business and information technology services to the Missouri courts.

 Additional experience above the minimum stated may be substituted on a year for year basis for the required education.